zcattacz/mqtt_as/README.md

 - Create loops for above events (`msg` for message queue) to call cbs.
 - udata is like user_data in paho_mqtt.
 - Do not register same cb twice, no check for duplicated cb.
-- Neither unregistering cbs nor stopping the loops is possible yet.
+- Neither unregistering cbs nor stopping the loops is supported.
-  (rarely useful?)

 ## Basic Example
     from mqtt_as import MQTT_base, config